 Our goal is to help people "think about faith."
-Here you will find thousands of free articles and podcast covering many aspects of faith.
-Premium members get access to even more material that dives deep into topics.
+Here you will find thousands of free articles and podcasts covering many aspects of faith.
+Premium members get access to even more material for a deeper dive.

 A Welcome From Douglas

 While as a Christian thinker and writer I have many ideas about hundreds of biblical themes, teachings, and implications, a lengthy statement of faith quickly becomes a quagmire of explanations.
 The theological position is evangelical.
 That is, Jesus Christ is the Son of God, the Bible is the Word of God, and all men and women must be willing to become children of God.
 To put it succinctly, as succinctly as did the apostle Paul, this ministry acknowledges one body, one Spirit, one hope, one Lord, one faith, one baptism, and one God (Ephesians 4:4-6).

 Ephesians 4:11 describes the leadership ministries of the church in the apostolic age.
 Today, there are no apostles or prophets, which leaves preachers (evangelists), teachers, and shepherds.
 A mature church should embody all three ministries.
 They are complementary, not competitive.
 That is, elders, evangelists and teachers are a team.
 For more on this vital threefold cooperation, click here.